The Development of Polyester.

 Polyester is made up of long-chain polymers.
 Today there are two primary types of polyester called polyethylene terephthalate (PET) and poly-1, 4-cyclohexylene-dimethylene (PCDT).
 PET is the most popular type as it is applicable to a wider variety of uses and is stronger than PCDT.
 However, PCDT is more elastic and resilient and is used in heavier consumer applications.

 Synthetic polyester is made using a chemical reaction involving coal, petroleum, air and water.
-Polyester is made up of purified terephthalic acid (PTS) or its dimethyl ester dimethyl terephthalate (DMT) and monotheluene glycol (MEG).
+This material is made up of purified terephthalic acid (PTS) or its dimethyl ester dimethyl terephthalate (DMT) and monotheluene glycol (MEG).
 It holds 10% of the market share for all plastic materials, coming third in terms of popularity after polyethylene (33.5%) and polypropylene (19.5%).

 How Polyester is Made